deepthi8143/salesforce-training/Week2/Day1-testing-dx/README.md

-# 🚀 Salesforce training – Day1
+# 🚀 Salesforce training – Day 7

 ## 🎯 Objective

-By the end of Day1, I understood:
+By the end of Day 7, I understood:

 - Why testing matters in enterprise systems
 - What Asynchronous Apex is